EnigmaBB8/ProyectoGraficasComputacionales/README.md

 ```
 Mesh( geometry : BufferGeometry, material : Material )
 ```
-The propiertes that were used were:
+The propiertes that were used were
 ** **geometry** — (optional) an instance of BufferGeometry.
 Default is a new BufferGeometry.
 ** **material** — (optional) a single or an array of Material.
 Default is a new MeshBasicMaterial Code example